wayneeseguin/graft/docs/operators/README.md

-# Spruce Operators Documentation
+# graft Operators Documentation

-Spruce operators are special expressions that allow you to manipulate and transform your YAML/JSON data during the merge process.
+graft operators are special expressions that allow you to manipulate and transform your YAML/JSON data during the merge process.
 They are written in the form `(( operator arguments ))`.

 ## Operator Categories